 1.)
 Have I fixed the debt problem?

 Think long and hard about why you’re in debt.
-For most people, it was a medical bill, the loss of a job or some other temporary hardship that got them behind with charges they couldn’t completely pay off right away.
+For most people, it was a medical bill, the loss of a job, or some other temporary hardship that got them behind with charges they couldn’t completely pay off right away.
 If that describes your situation, the fact that you have a job or have paid the medical bill means you’ve solved the problem that caused the debt in the first place.

 If, on the other hand, you accumulated debt by overspending on credit cards, a debt consolidation loan may not be the answer just yet.
-There are other steps to take first, like making a budget you can stick to, learning how to save and gaining responsibility in your use of credit.
+There are other steps to take first, like making a budget you can stick to, learning how to save, and gaining responsibility in your use of credit.
 Getting a debt consolidation loan without doing those things first is a temporary solution that might actually make matters worse in the long run.
 You’ll have room on credit cards again, which can make the impulse to go spend pretty strong.
 Give in, and you’ll be back in the same position as before, except now you will have even more debt.

 2.)
 Can I commit to a repayment plan?

 If you’re struggling to make minimum monthly payments on bills, a debt consolidation loan can only do so much.
 It’s possible that the lower interest rate will make repayment easier, but it’s also possible that bundling all of that debt together could result in a higher monthly payment over a shorter period of time.
 Before you speak to a loan officer, figure out how much you can afford to put toward getting out of debt.
-Your loan officer can work backward from there to figure out terms, interest rate and total amount borrowed.
+Your loan officer can work backward from there to figure out terms, interest rates, and the total amount borrowed.

 If you’re relying on a fluctuating stream of income to repay debt, like a second job or financial windfalls, it may be difficult to commit to a strict repayment plan that’s as aggressive as you like.
 Instead, what you can afford on a monthly basis may be nothing more than the sum of your current minimum payments.
 You can still make extra principal payments on a personal loan, so your strategy of making intermittent payments will still help.
 You just can’t figure them into your monthly payment calculation.